 This salad was fun to fun to invent, and so easy to put together once I had all the flavors figured out., but honestly, when I told my husband I was making a salad with blueberries and broccoli he screwed up his face in the most annoying way.
 If you’re not sure about blueberries and broccoli just trust me ~ the first bite of this wonderful salad will convince you.
-It all starts with a box of naturally gluten free Chickapea Pasta, made from just 2 ingredients ~ organic chickpeas and lentils!
-So you can see where we’re going here…this salad is not only yummy, it’s honest to goodness super food.
-My spirals are full of fiber, protein, vitamins, and minerals ~ no empty carbs here.
+It all starts with a box of naturally gluten free pasta made with chickpeas!

 After cooking and draining, I toss the pasta with some of my lemony buttermilk dressing ~ it keeps the pasta from sticking together, and will also soak in a bit while I prep my other ingredients.
 This salad has an unusual mix of fresh veggies and fruit, along with dried fruit, nuts, and seeds.
 The end result is really wonderful, I love the contrast between the sweet and savory flavors

 You can make this healthy pasta salad recipe in the morning, it will hold up fine in the refrigerator.
 I like to refresh it with a little more dressing just before serving.
 The dressing is a tangy mixture of lemon juice, poppy seeds, buttermilk, and mayo…not as thick as most mayonnaise based dressings and so delicious I could eat it with a spoon!
-I used a similar dressing for my CHICKEN SALAD WITH POPPY SEED MAYONNAISE, but that one doesn’t contain buttermilk.
-If you want to try a mayo-less version, check out my LEMON POPPY SEED DRESSING recipe.
+But if you’re a mayo lover, you might also try a classic salad cream dressing with this recipe.

 Why are smart carbs so important?